pedromsantos/AGILE-TECHICAL-PRACTICES-mentoring-program/README.md

 ### Outside in development

-In this module, we move from building things right to creating the right things.
+In these sessions, we move from building things right to creating the right things.
 Building things right is a more technical journey and revolves around the principles covered.
 Outside-In is a development mindset, focused by default on the business view, naturally bridging the gap between the two worlds.
 This mindset derives from the Outside-In TDD approach, called “London school”.
 It is an alternative approach to Classic TDD, leading us to consider a point of view external to our system, starting with the design of the public interface.
 This forces the developer to put himself in the user's shoes, considering his needs first.

 - Mocks and stubs
 - London School of TDD